Jolak5/kanban-copy/todo-list/lessons/lesson_webpack.md

 - [output management](https://webpack.js.org/guides/output-management/)
 - [development](https://webpack.js.org/guides/development/)

-## Additional materials [optional header]
+## Additional materials
-These are all optional, but if you'd like to understand better how webpack works, read about the [main webpack concepts](https://webpack.js.org/concepts/)
+This is optional, but if you'd like to understand better how webpack works, read about the [main webpack concepts](https://webpack.js.org/concepts/)